willymcallister/willymcallister.github.io/_topics/topic-FAQ.md

 comments: true
 ---

 I get a questions about electrical engineering that are interesting but don't have a natural place to live.
-So they camp out here.
+So they camp out here for now.

 ----